North Seattle Fives Cooperative School

 Being in a co-op is definitely a commitment of both time and effort!
 However, most people find co-ops to be a very rewarding experience!
 In a co-op, a community is formed quickly -- parents find each other to be a source of friendship, information, support and shared experiences.
 Children are valued members of our community; children are embraced as an important part of the community's focus and purpose.
 Members of a co-op form a community that works, learns, grows, and most of all, has FUN together!

 Classes are offered four days a week (Mon, Tues, Thurs, Fri from 9:30 am – 1:30 pm) September through May.
 Although we have no religious affiliation, we rent two classrooms in the lower level of a large church on Phinney Ridge.
 We have a light-filled and sunny view of the Olympic mountains.
 Children go outside to play almost every day, in almost every weather, at the park and playgrounds in the local vicinity.

 Tuition will be determined at the Fall Orientation meeting, and is based on final enrollment numbers and current financial concerns.
-Tuition is expected to be between $250 and $280 per month.
+Tuition is expected to be $300 month.

 Enrollment is usually capped at 20 children, and first choice is giving to children who will turn five years old by Dec 31, younger children will be let in if space is available.
 We strive to have a classroom that is gender-balanced with approximately the same number of girls and boys.